rabbitmq/erlang-rpm/docker/README.md

 # Docker Build Environment

-This directory contains tooling that sets up a CentOS 8, 7, or 6 Docker image which can be used to build the RPM.
+This directory contains tooling that sets up a Docker image which can be used to build several flavors (varieties) of the zero-dependency Erlang RPM.

 Run